- South High

 What is a "core” GPA?

 A core grade point average (GPA) is calculated differently by different colleges.
 Most of the time, it means unweighting the grades and only using the five core subjects to calculate the cumulative core GPA.
 The five core subjects are: English, Math, Social Students, Science and World Language.
-Mizzou, when determining a core GPA uses the above five core subjects, but then added 1.0 credit (two semesters) of fine arts.
+Mizzou, when determining a core GPA uses the above five core subjects taken during high school, but then adds 1.0 credit (two semesters) of fine arts.

 NCAA and NAIA use only the five core subjects, but have a required number from different categories.
-For more information on NCAA and NAIA core GPA calculations, utilize the resources on college athletics in the Junior area of the Counseling webpages and NCACC and NAIA in the Counseling webpage: https://www.parkwayschools.net/Page/1428
+For more information on NCAA and NAIA core GPA calculations, utilize the resources on college athletics in the Junior area of the Counseling webpages and NCACC and NAIA in the Counseling webpage.

 What is Parkway's grading scale?